 Policy Statement

-The Board of Regents delegates certain authorities to the president to act as chief executive officer of the University of Minnesota, within the constraints of Board policy.
+The Board of Regents delegates authorities to the president to act as chief executive officer of the University of Minnesota, within the constraints of Board policy.
+The president may sub-delegate those authorities to employees throughout the organization where appropriate for their position.

 President’s Delegations of Authority

-The president may delegate or retain any executive management and administrative authority that has been given to the president by the Board of Regents and not otherwise restricted by specific Board policies or directives.
-The president’s delegations authorize senior leaders who report directly to the president to act on behalf of the University and to bind the University to a legally enforceable obligation.
-The president may condition, limit, or revoke any delegated signature authorities at any time.
-Authorities retained by the president may not be exercised by any other person, unless expressly authorized by administrative policy or presidential directive.
+Individuals with delegations of authority are able to act on behalf of the University and to bind the University to a legally enforceable obligation.
+The president may subdelegate or retain any executive management and administrative authority that has been given to the president by the Board of Regents and not otherwise restricted by specific Board policies or directives, to senior leaders who report directly to the president.
+The president may condition, limit, or revoke any delegated authorities at any time.
+Authorities retained by the president may not be exercised by any other person, unless expressly specified in administrative policy or a documented presidential directive.

 Sub-Delegations of the President’s Authority

-Senior leaders who report directly to the president and to whom the president has delegated signature authorities may, but need not, sub-delegate signature authorities to positions who report to them and so on throughout the organization.
+Senior leaders who report directly to the president and to whom the president has delegated authorities may choose to sub-delegate authorities to positions who report to them.
+In situations where the president has placed a subdelegation limitation on an authority, further sub-delegations are prohibited.
 These leaders are ultimately responsible and accountable for the proper sub-delegation of the president’s authorities throughout their units, in accordance with this policy.

 Delegations of Authority Provisions

-- Delegators may grant signature authorities only to a position within the delegator’s area of managerial control, and the authorities must be granted and exercised consistently with the terms and conditions of the original delegation and with all applicable laws and University policies, including specifically Board of Regents Policies: Reservations and Delegations of Authority, Legal Review of Contracts and Transactions, and Internal Controls.
+- Delegators may grant authorities (delegate) only to a position within the delegator’s area of managerial control and that is reflected as a direct report in the Position Management Module.
+The authorities must be granted and exercised consistently with the terms and conditions of the original delegation and with all applicable laws and University policies, including specifically Board of Regents Policies: Reservations and Delegations of Authority, Legal Review of Contracts and Transactions, and Internal Control.

 - Delegators must communicate their delegations of authority (new or revised) to their Delegation of Authority Specialist for their college/campus, in writing and in a format that is accessible to them.
-The Delegation of Authority specialist will retain this documentation and this documentation must be made available upon request by the Office of Institutional Compliance or Office of Internal Audit.
-Delegators or representative must also notify the delegatee and review those delegations at least annually to ensure they are up-to-date and appropriate.
+Delegators or a representative, typically the Delegation of Authority Specialist, must also notify the delegatee of the change(s).

-- may sub-delegate the authority to another position reporting to them if it is not expressly disallowed or limited in any way;
+- may choose, at their discretion, to sub-delegate the authority to another position reporting to them if it is not expressly disallowed or limited in any way;

-- may not delegate greater responsibility and decision-making authority than their position has been delegated; and
+- may not sub-delegate greater responsibility and decision-making authority than their position has been delegated; and

 - remain responsible and accountable at all times for the exercise of any authority they choose to delegate.

-Individuals with delegations of authorities that require additional approvals (e.g., legal or financial) must ensure that these additional approvals are obtained.
-(See Board of Regents Policies: Reservation and Delegation of Authority, Legal Review of Contracts and Transactions, and Internal Controls.)
+Delegatees with delegations of authorities that require additional approvals (e.g., legal or financial) must ensure that these additional approvals are obtained.
+(See Board of Regents Policies: Reservation and Delegation of Authority, Legal Review of Contracts and Transactions, and Internal Control.)

 Ambiguities involving Delegations of Authority